gregttn/GTProgressBar/README.md

   progressBar.progress = 0.5
   ```

-* @IBInspectable displayLabel: Bool
+* `@IBInspectable displayLabel: Bool`

   This property specifies if the progress label should be displayed.
-Default is true.
+Default is `true`.

   ```swift
   progressBar.displayLabel = false
   ```

-* @IBInspectable barBorderColor: UIColor
+* `@IBInspectable barBorderColor: UIColor`

   This property specifies the colour of the bar's border.
-Default is UIColor.black
+Default is `UIColor.black`

   ```swift
   progressBar.barBorderColor = UIColor(red:0.35, green:0.80, blue:0.36, alpha:1.0)
   ```

-* @IBInspectable barBackgroundColor: UIColor
+* `@IBInspectable barBackgroundColor: UIColor`

   This property specifies the background colour of the progress bar within the control.
-Default is UIColor.white
+Default is `UIColor.white`

   ```swift
   progressBar.barBackgroundColor = UIColor(red:0.77, green:0.93, blue:0.78, alpha:1.0)
   ```

-* @IBInspectable barFillColor: UIColor
+* `@IBInspectable barFillColor: UIColor`

   This property specifies the fill colour of the progress bar.
 Default is UIColor.white